weeowey/iPodTones/HOW TO INSTALL.md

 • Press ⏯️ on your iPod to preview the highlighted tone through the iPod's internal piezo beeper

+Note: Once a tone is playing it cannot be stopped until it runs its course

 Enjoy your new alarm sounds!